Mohammad Amin Sheikho

-Mohammad Amin Sheikho (محمد أمين شيخو, 1890 - 1964) was a Kurdish Islamic scholar and interpreter of the Quran.
+Mohammad Amin Sheikho (محمد أمين شيخو, 1890 - 1964) was an Islamic scholar and interpreter of the Quran.

 Early life and education

 Sheikho was born in the al-Ward district of the Sarouja Quarter in Damascus, Syria.
-His parents had emigrated from Northern Kurdistan.

 After the death of Sheikho's father, Mohammad Saleem, Sheikho's older and only brother, was appointed as the director of the Military School during Ottoman rule.

 In 1902, at the age of twelve, he was enrolled at the Al-Rashidiya School.
 He then went on to complete his studies at Amber, the Royal Ottoman Faculty in Damascus.
 Sheikho earned certificates of commendation and praise during the Ottoman rule, as well as under the reign of King Faisal of Syria, copies of which still exist to this day.

 Career

 Public administration

 During the period of Turkish rule, he served as the head of many police stations in Damascus and its dependent counties.
 During the French Mandate for Syria and Lebanon, he was appointed as a director of the prisons of the Citadel of Damascus.

 When the Great Syrian Revolt took place against the French forces, he assisted the Syrian revolutionaries in their attempts to overthrow French rule.
 Due to his activities, the French governor of Syria issued an order for his execution.